signor-mike/yet-another-tech-assessment/readme.md

 It's hard to say.
 From start to finish is about 6 hours.
 But I spent really a lot of time scaffolding the project.
 And looking for references in my old code, also googling some stuff.
 These 6 hours also include my dinner, which is at least 1 hour, bunch of coffee breaks and probably a little nap.
 I also watched some netflix with my wife.
+And we had munchies.
+So probably about 3 hours :)